Cristiano Ronaldo: Manchester United reach agreement with Juventus to re-sign forward

 Solskjaer, who played alongside Ronaldo during the latter stages of his career at United, described his former team-mate as a "legend" of the club and the "greatest player of all time".

-"I was fortunate enough to play with him, I coached him when I got my job (as reserve team manager at United)," the Norwegian added.
+"I was fortunate enough to play with him, I coached him when I got my job (as manager of United's reserve team)," the Norwegian added.

 "Such a tremendous human being so let's see what happens with Cristiano.
 Everyone who has played with him I think has a soft spot for him."